mayur29/mayur29/README.md

 I am working as Engineering Manager in Advanced Analystics & AI Team in E.ON .
 I have 14+ experince building products across domains .
 For past 2 years , I have been focussing on Data Driven projects in Energy sector .
 In my private time , I love coding in Python .
 Now days learning Pytorch and Graph Neural Network

+🌱 My Medium Blog ...

+You can checkout my medium blog at https://medium.com/@sand.mayur

+👯 I’m looking to collaborate on ...

+I am looking to collaborate on Energy domain Data driven usecases which anyone is pursuing .
+Graph Neural Network (GNN) is another topic where I would love to collaborate with others

  ⚡ Fun fact: ...
 I love Football and Manchester United is my Fav Team .
 I have never missed a single match they have played since 2000 .
 Always ensured followed them via social media , Radio or TV